MikGerm/data-analytics-template/Notebooks/README.md

 # Notebooks Folder

-This folder contains Jupyter notebooks for data analysis and visualization.
+This folder contains the Jupyter notebooks used in the project.

-## Template
+- **1_Downloaded_Crime_Data.ipynb**: Cleaned and processed crime statistics for analysis.
+- **2_Scraped_Educational_Data.ipynb**: Cleaned manually downloaded educational data after scraping issues.
-- `template.ipynb`: A starter notebook with placeholders for:
+- **3_Merge_and_Visualizations.ipynb**: Final notebook with visualizations showing trends and insights.
-  - Library imports
-  - Data loading
-  - Data cleaning
-  - Data analysis
-  - Visualization

-## Notes
-This template is designed to streamline the creation of new project notebooks.